Making Algebra fun tolerable

 Chris is a Stanford-educated tutor with over 10 years experience tutoring Algebra to students of all abilities, from students struggling to get from a C to a B, to go-getters trying to move an A- up to an A, to struggling students just hoping to pass.
-In that time he got a lot of experience learning how to explain this stuff in a way it actually makes sense to normal people.
+In that time he got a lot of experience learning how to explain this stuff in a way it actually makes sense to non-math people.
 Through his videos he has helped countless students, and he can do the same for you.

 Topics sometimes go by lots of different names, but we've tried to put almost all of them somewhere on the page below.
 To scan the page quickly, use the green search bar above, which will highlight a word or phrase on the page.

 I. Numbers & Calculations:

 By request, this chapter video covers the most important skill you'll need for Algebra and beyond: addition and subtraction of negative numbers using the number line.
 You can add and subtract any number with the number line, but negatives are where it's really great.

 In this chapter we'll get into the basics of prime numbers and "prime factoroization", which we'll use in fractions and roots throughout Algebra and Algebra 2.
 I also get into divisibility rules, which show up -- among other places -- on the SAT.